Building Professionals For Home Improvement

 Are there exceptions?

 Asking yourself ‘how much can I extend my house without planning permission?‘ There are some exceptions to the rule, such as if your loft conversion isn’t higher than the highest part of the roof.
-These won’t apply if your property is listed, however.
+However, if your property is listed, these rules will not apply.